unfoldtoolbox/UnfoldMakie.jl/docs/src/tutorials/topo_plot.md

 ```
 ![Default Topo Plot](../images/topo_plot_default.png)

-Using a `DataFrame` means the correct column names have to be put into the mapping values, more on that is detailed further below.
+Using a `DataFrame` means the correct column names have to be put into the mapping values.
+More on that is detailed further below.

 Once set, the `DataFrame` can be put into the function directly
 ```